mate-academy/jv-program-common-mistakes/git_commit.md

 General recommmendation - let's write meaningful commit messages.

 Imagine that you read your code in two months.
 I bet you won't understand exactly what you did in your committee.
-Or, imagine how "convenient" it would be to read code in which more than 100k commit.
+Or, imagine how "convenient" it would be to read code in which there is more than 100k commits.
 For example, in the [TensorFlow framework](https://github.com/tensorflow/tensorflow/commits/master) from Google (designed for ML and contains more than 2 million lines of code)

 Bad naming examples